radulle/ngx-deploy-npm/.github/pull_request_template.md

 Please check if your PR fulfills the following requirements:

-- [ ] The commit message follows our guidelines: https://www.conventionalcommits.org/en/v1.0.0/
 - [ ] Tests for the changes have been added (for bug fixes/features)
 - [ ] Docs have been added/updated (for bug fixes/features)
-- [ ] Both workspaces were tested Angular and Nx
+- [ ] Both workspaces were tested Angular and Nx (for bug fixes/features)

 ## What is the current behavior?